 In July 2006, the Canadian Securities Administrators released in final form National Instrument 81-107 Independent Review Committee for Investment Funds ("NI 81-107").
 NI 81-107 applies to mutual funds and non-redeemable investment funds.
-It requires the manager of a fund to establish an Independent Review Committee to deal with certain matters which could be perceived to be in the nature of a conflict of interest between the manager and the fund.
+It requires the manager of a fund to establish an independent review committee to deal with certain matters which could be perceived to be in the nature of a conflict of interest between the manager and the fund.
 NI 81-107, which came into force on November 1, 2006 with a one year transition period, applies to Urbana because it is a non-redeemable investment fund.

-The Investment Manager will comply with NI 81-107 and has appointed Robert Guilday, H. Clifford Hatch Jr. and Sharon Kent as the first members of the Independent Review Committee, with input from the independent Directors of Urbana.
+The Investment Manager has established an independent review committee (IRC) in accordance with NI 81-107.
+The role of the IRC is to consider and provide recommendations to the Investment Manager on conflicts of interests to which the Investment Manager is subject when providing investment management services to Urbana.
+The IRC will report annually to the security holders of Urbana as required by NI 81-107.
+The Investment Manager has appointed Robert Guilday, H. Clifford Hatch Jr. and Sharon Kent as the first members of the Independent Review Committee, with input from the independent Directors of Urbana.